AdityaAS/coding/DP/GeeksForGeeks/README.md

 * Count possible ways to construct buildings
 * Compute sum of digits in all numbers from 1 to n
 * Shortest Common Supersequence
-* Minimum number of coins that make a given value
+* Minimum number of prices  that make a given value
 * Minimum number of squares whose sum equals to given number n
 * length of the longest consecutive path from a given starting character
 * Total number of non-decreasing numbers with n digits